 The Hospice and Palliative Medicine Fellowship provides fellows a rigorous and clinically intense training experience that will prepare them for a successful palliative medicine career in the ambulatory, hospice, or hospital setting.
-We focus on both symptom assessment and management as well as communication skills with patients, families, and other health care providers.
-The 1-year fellowship program has been fully accredited through the Accreditation Council for Graduate Medical Education (ACGME).
-Depending on their level of interest and commitment, fellows in the 1-year program may also work toward obtaining a certificate in medical education through the University of Pittsburgh.
+We focus on symptom assessment and management, as well as communication skills with patients, families, and other health care providers.
+The one-year fellowship program has been fully accredited through the ACGME.
+Depending on level of interest and commitment, fellows in the one-year program may also work toward obtaining a certificate in medical education through the University of Pittsburgh.

-Home Care and Hospice.
-Fellows will gain extensive experience managing home care and hospice patients through time spent with Family Hospice and Palliative Care, the largest hospice program in western Pennsylvania.
-Fellows will spend 1 half-day a week attending hospice interdisciplinary team meetings, providing clinical support to the hospice team.
-They will spend 1 month doing hospice home visits and an additional 6 weeks at an inpatient hospice facility.
+- Home Care and Hospice - Fellows will gain extensive experience managing home care and hospice patients through time spent with Family Hospice and Palliative Care, the largest hospice program in western Pennsylvania.
+Fellows will spend one half-day a week attending hospice interdisciplinary team meetings and providing clinical support to the hospice team.
+They will spend one month doing hospice home visits and an additional six weeks at an inpatient hospice facility.

-Long-Term Care.
-Fellows will spend at least 1 month working in a long-term care facility.
+- Long-Term Care - Fellows will spend at least one month working in a long-term care facility.

-Outpatient Clinic.
-Fellows will maintain their own outpatient clinic practice under the supervision of the palliative care faculty, spending at least 1 half-day a week for 12 months in one of two clinics: the Pittsburgh AIDS Comprehensive Treatment Center (PACT) or the Hillman Cancer Center Palliative Care Clinic.
+- Outpatient Clinic - Fellows will maintain their own outpatient clinic practice under the supervision of the palliative care faculty, spending at least one half-day a week for 12 months in one of two clinics—the Pittsburgh AIDS Comprehensive Treatment Center (PACT) or the Hillman Cancer Center Palliative Care Clinic.
 As part of a multidisciplinary team, fellows will manage patients at all disease stages with multiple physical, psychosocial, spiritual, and existential issues.
-Fellows will follow new patients longitudinally in the ambulatory setting as well as across settings if the patients are admitted to the hospital or go to hospice.
+Fellows will follow new patients longitudinally in the ambulatory setting as well as across settings if patients are admitted to the hospital or go to hospice.

-Elective and Supplemental Clinical Experiences.
-Fellows will spend 3 months on clinical elective experiences.
-Additional elective time is available to individual fellows, based on their own needs and interests.
+- Elective and Supplemental Clinical Experiences - Fellows will spend three months on clinical elective experiences.
+Additional elective time is available to individual fellows based on their own needs and interests.
 Formal elective experiences are available in ethics, oncology, radiation oncology, behavioral medicine, HIV care, neurology, geriatrics, geriatric psychiatry, pain care, pediatrics, liver transplantation, critical care, cardiology, and pulmonary care and can easily be arranged in other areas of special interest.
 Fellows will also have the opportunity to arrange experiences at any of our specialty palliative care clinics, including the Palliative Congestive Heart Failure Clinic, the Magee-Womens Hospital Palliative Care Clinic, and the Multidisciplinary Pancreatic Cancer Clinic.

-Other Experiences.
-Fellows attend all the relevant ongoing teaching conferences, including Journal Club, Psychosocial Conference, and Palliative Care Grand Rounds, and also attend a weekly palliative care team meeting in which both clinical and educational topics in palliative care are discussed.
-Bereavement training is learned through meetings conducted by the Good Grief Center.
+- Other Experiences - Fellows attend all the relevant ongoing teaching conferences, including Journal Club, Psychosocial Conference, and Palliative Care Grand Rounds, as well as weekly palliative care team meetings in which both clinical and educational topics in palliative care are discussed.
+Bereavement training is conducted through meetings with the Good Grief Center.

-There are five required courses that have been designed specifically for the Palliative Care Fellowship.
+There are five required courses that have been designed specifically for the Hospice and Palliative Medicine Fellowship.
 These courses provide a fundamental knowledge base for the clinical practice of palliative care and focus on research skills relevant to studies concerning palliative care.

-Principles and Practice of Palliative Care: This 2-credit course provides fellows with a thorough introduction to the knowledge base and skill set needed for the clinical practice of palliative care.
+- Principles and Practice of Palliative Care - This two-credit course provides fellows with a thorough introduction to the knowledge base and skill set needed for the clinical practice of palliative care.
 This clinical knowledge base not only prepares fellows for their clinical work in palliative care but also guides and informs their choice of a research interest.
-The course meets for 1 hour each week from September through March.
+The course meets for one hour each week from September through March.

-Fellows in the 2-year program can choose additional elective courses, based on their individual interests and planned research program.
-Electives that suit the individual fellow's goals can be selected from courses offered by the ICRE as well as from other locations, including the Center for Bioethics and Health Law, the Graduate School of Public Health, the School of Social Work, and the School of Nursing.
+Fellows in the two-year program can choose additional elective courses, based on their individual interests and planned research program.
+Electives that suit the individual fellow's goals can be selected from courses offered by the ICRE, as well as from other locations, including the Center for Bioethics and Health Law, the Graduate School of Public Health, the School of Social Work, and the School of Nursing.

-Research/Education Project.
-Fellows in the 2-year program will complete a research/education project during their fellowship.
-To help in this process and with career counseling, each fellow will select at least one primary research or education mentor whose experience and interests complement the fellow's interests.
+- Research/Education Project - Fellows in the two-year program will complete a research/education project during their fellowship.
+To help in this process and with career counseling, each fellow will select at least one primary research or education mentor whose experience and interests complement the fellow's.
 A diverse group of experienced mentors from multiple departments has been assembled to encourage the development of an effective mentoring relationship.
-The group includes funded researchers in the departments of medicine, psychiatry, and critical care medicine as well as researchers at the University of Pittsburgh Cancer Institute.
+The group includes funded researchers in the departments of medicine, psychiatry, and critical care medicine, as well as researchers at the University of Pittsburgh Cancer Institute.

 Depending on their level of interest, fellows also have the opportunity to work on smaller projects, such as "Fast Facts," article reviews, or presentations at local or national meetings.

-The fellowship program is housed in the Section of Palliative Care and Medical Ethics and .
-We have active research programs with millions in grant support and active relationships with educators and researchers in oncology, ethics, anesthesia, and geriatrics.
+The fellowship program is housed in the Section of Palliative Care and Medical Ethics, and we have active research programs with millions of dollars in grant support, as well as active relationships with educators and researchers in oncology, ethics, anesthesia, and geriatrics.

 Post-residency physician fellows must meet the following criteria:

-Fellowship applicants submit applications through ERAS.
+Fellowship applicants submit applications through the Electronic Residency Application Service (ERAS).
 The ERAS post office accepts applications annually, November 15 - May 31.
 Of note, the specialty of palliative care does not participate in the match process.
-Applications will be accepted through ERAS starting on November 15, 2013 for fellowship starting July 2015.
+Applications will be accepted through ERAS starting on November 15, 2014, for fellowship starting July 2016.
 If all fellowship slots are not filled when the ERAS post office closes on May 31, an application may be submitted outside of ERAS.
 Applicants are considered in a rolling admissions process.
 Historically, we have filled all of our fellowship slots at least one year before the start of the fellowship.
 Please contact us directly if you have any questions about the application process.